 - Theories and frameworks

-Papers should be forma ed in the CHI extended abstracts format via the workshop website.
-Accepted papers will be chosen by single-blind peer review by a program commi ee based on relevance to the workshop and the potential for contributing to discussions.
+Papers should be formatted in the CHI extended abstracts format and submitted via email (see below).
+Accepted papers will be chosen by single-blind peer review by a program committee based on relevance to the workshop and the potential for contributing to discussions.
 Accepted papers will be distributed to workshop participants and a summary presented at the workshop.
-At least one author of each accepted position paper must a end the workshop and all participants must register for both the workshop and for at least one day of the conference.
+At least one author of each accepted position paper must attend end the workshop and all participants must register for both the workshop and for at least one day of the conference.

 This half-day workshop is running on Sunday (May, 5th), from 2:30pm to 8:30pm